HaakonWiland/Notes/cryptography/Cryptography concepts and theory.md

 Entropy Sources for random bit generation: https://csrc.nist.gov/pubs/sp/800/90/b/final -> Give examples where we can find physical sources for true randomness, and how to validate them.

-**Deterministic Random Bit Generators (DRBG)**: (Fill inn later)
+**Deterministic Random Bit Generators (DRBG)**:

 Functions:
-- Instantiate:
+- Instantiate: Sets initial state of DRBG using a seed.(seed from TRNG)
-- Generate:
+- Generate: Provides an output bit string
-- Reseed:
+- Reseed: inputs new random seed and updates the state
-- Test:
+- Test: Checks correct operation of the other functions
-- Uninstantiate:
+- Uninstantiate: Deletes the state of the DRBG

 Properties of secure DRBG:
-- Backtrack risistance:
+- Backtrack resistance: Attacker who obtains the current state of the DRBG should not be able to distinguish between the output of EARLIER calls to the DRBG generate function and random string.
-- Forward prediction resistance:
+- Forward prediction resistance: Backtrack resistance: Attacker who obtains the current state of the DRBG should not be able to distinguish between the output of LATER calls to the DRBG generate function and random string.

-Examples:
+We define the security of a DRBG in terms of the ability of an attacker to distinguish reliably between its output and a true random string.

 **CTR_DRBG:**